 The Environment Protection Act 1970 is the current Act under which contaminated land is regulated.
 For more information on EPA's role in regulation of land and groundwater contamination see EPA's page on land and groundwater.

 The Environment Protection Amendment Act (2018) provides the foundation for a transformation of Victoria's environment protection laws and the EPA.
-It includes proposed reforms for contaminated land management, including a new 'Duty to Manage' contaminated land and a 'Duty to Notify' of contaminated land.
-The Act was passed by parliament in August 2018 and is expected to take effect from 1 July 2020.
+It includes proposed reforms for contaminated land management, including the introduction of the general environmental duty, the 'Duty to Manage' contaminated land and the 'Duty to Notify' EPA of contamination.
+The Act was passed by parliament in August 2018 and is now intended to come into effect from 1 July 2021.

 Find out more about relevant legislation and regulations via the link below.